haseebpvt/CAR360/README.md

 Welcome to CAR 360 Project

-What is CAR 360?
-CAR 360 is an automobile review youtube channel.
-We have Facebook page and groups in WhatsApp and Telegram.
+CAR 360 is an automobile review team.
+We have hosted our Android applicatin on playstore.
+But currently our app only show our blog in a web view.
+We are planning to change it like a social media platform where people can post news about automobile related news and use as a platform to sell used vehicles.
+More features are invitable.